lumina-desktop/lumina/README.md

 How to file bug reports or feature requests <a name="filebugs"></a>
 ----
-Please create a ticket through the GitHub issues tracker on this repository.
-Similarly, if you want to send in patches or other source contributions, please send in a GitHub pull request so that it can get reviewed/committed to the main repo as quickly as possible.
+Please create a ticket through the [GitHub issues tracker](https://github.com/trueos/lumina/issues) on this repository.
+Similarly, if you want to send in patches or other source contributions, please send in a GitHub pull request so that it can get reviewed/committed as quickly as possible.

 How to build from source <a name="buildfromsource"></a>